 Environmental Issues Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise to be ensured that they use PPE properly; First Aid Box should be readily available at construction site and labour camp; and Separate accommodation and toilet for female workers.
-2.19 Community Health and Safety ■ Improper health and safety policy maintained at the site may lead to outbreak of different diseases to the surrounding communities / public through the sickness ■ Proper health and safety plan should be prepared by the Contractors prior to start construction and act accordingly during construction to avoid road accidents and health hazards of the surrounding project community.
+2.19 Community Health and Safety Improper health and safety policy maintained at the site may lead to outbreak of different diseases to the surrounding communities / public through the sickness Proper health and safety plan should be prepared by the Contractors prior to start construction and act accordingly during construction to avoid road accidents and health hazards of the surrounding project community.
 All construction areas At all times during construction Contractor/ Project Company PIU and Project Company / Local Authority 2.20 Health and Vector Borne Diseases Personal and occupational health issues, stemming from unsanitary toilet facilities, lack of potable water and sanitary washing areas can lead to common disease outbreaks in work camps.
 Construction work creates areas for water to form stagnant puddles; Also, water can collect in old equipment waste tyre dump stored outside, ideal breeding areas for malaria and dengue mosquitoes.
 Undertake check and cleaning at all sites and areas where clean conditions should exist.
 Provision of potable water, sanitary toilet facility and hygienic accommodation for workers at camp sites.
 All potable water supplies will be tested quarterly.
 Provision of First-Aid facility for them.
 Ensure that these facilities are cleaned and disinfected regularly.
 Inspect for stagnant water and puddles every 3 days, including stored construction materials such as tires and old oil drums-empty to prevent water ponding.
 All work sites and particularly at Construction camps At least twice per week Contractor, Project Company PIU, and Project Company 2.21 Traffic Congestion Traffic jams causing inconvenience to the people; The construction vehicles will add more traffic and as a result, traffic congestions and road accidents will be increased.
 Prepare and submit a traffic management plan to the PROJECT COMPANY for his approval at least 30 days before commencing work on any project component All construction areas At all times during construction Contractor, Project Company PIU, and Project Company

 Environmental Issues Environmer ntal Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise Location Chainage (km) involved in traffic diversion and management.
-Chattogram Road 0+000 - 0+250 Include in the traffic management plan to ensure uninterrupted Sarulia Bazar 2+900 - 3+350 traffic movement during Demra Circle 2+900 - 3+350 construction: detailed drawings of Meradia Bazar 10+300 - 10+500 traffic arrangements showing all detours, temporary road, Bonoshree 11+000 - 12+680 temporary bridges temporary Rampura Bridge 12+465 diversions, necessary barricades, warning signs / lights, road signs 2.22 Road Accidents The influx of heaving construction work of sudden road incider n the road may cause etc. Traffic management shall be undertaken in coordination with the local traffic police department; BRTA traffic rules and regulations should be strictly followed.
+Chattogram Road 0+000 - 0+250 Include in the traffic management Sarulia Bazar 2+900 - 3+350 traffic movement during Demra Circle 2+900 - 3+350 construction: detailed drawings of Meradia Bazar 10+300 - 10+500 detours, temporary road, Bonoshree 11+000 - 12+680 temporary bridges temporary Rampura Bridge 12+465 diversions, necessary barricades, warning signs / lights, road signs 2.22 Road • The influx of hea vy vehicles used for Traffic management shall be undertaken in coordination with the local traffic police department; BRTA traffic rules and regulations should be strictly followed.
 Divert traffic to follow alternative routes to avoid traffic jams.
 Provision to be made for passing traffic during construction.
-In Traffic Management Plan, the road safety measures such as speed breakers, warning signs/lights, road safety signs, zebra crossing, flagman etc. should be included to ensure uninterrupted traffic movement especially at nearby the educational (Schools, colleges, Madrasah etc.), cultural structures (mosques, graveyards, prayer ground etc.) and health complex which are located at the existing road sides as well as at road crossing points during construction stage; All construction areas At all times during construction Contractor, Project Company PIU and Project Company
+In Traffic Management Plan, the All At all times Contractor, PIU and Accidents construction work of sudden road incide on the road may cause nt and/or accident. road safety measures such as speed breakers, warning signs/lights, road safety signs, zebra crossing, flagman etc. should be included to ensure uninterrupted traffic movement especially at nearby the educational (Schools, colleges, Madrasah etc.), cultural structures (mosques, graveyards, prayer ground etc.) and health complex which are located at the existing road sides as well as at road crossing points during construction stage; construction areas during construction Project Company Project Company